-- 12.2.5 Once the aircraft has entered oceanic airspace, the flight crew should normally continue to operate the aircraft in accordance with the oceanic clearance already received, appreciating that the reliability of the total navigation system has been significantly reduced. - 12.2.6 The flight crew should however, - a) assess the prevailing circumstances (e.g. performance of the remaining system, remaining portion of the flight in the NAT HLA, etc.); - b) prepare a proposal to ATC with respect to the prevailing circumstances (e.g. request clearance above or below the NAT HLA, turn-back, obtain clearance to fly along one of the special routes, etc.); - c) advise and consult with ATC as to the most suitable action; - d) obtain appropriate re-clearance prior to any deviation from the last acknowledged oceanic clearance. - 12.2.7 When the flight continues in accordance with its original clearance (especially if the distance ahead within the NAT HLA is significant), the flight crew should begin a careful monitoring programme: - to take special care in the operation of the remaining system bearing in mind that routine methods of error checking are no longer available; - to check the main and standby compass systems frequently against the information which is still available; - to check the performance record of the remaining equipment and if doubt arises regarding its performance and/or reliability, the following procedures should be considered: - attempting visual sighting of other aircraft or their contrails, which may provide a track indication; - > calling the appropriate OACC for information on other aircraft adjacent to the aircraft's estimated position and/or calling on VHF to establish contact with such aircraft (preferably same track/level) to obtain from them information which could be useful. (e.g. drift, groundspeed, wind details).
+- 12.2.5 Once the aircraft has entered oceanic airspace, the flight crew should normally continue to operate the aircraft in accordance with the current flight plan or as amended by ATCoceanic clearance already received, appreciating that the reliability of the total navigation system has been significantly reduced. - 12.2.6 The flight crew should however, - a) assess the prevailing circumstances (e.g. performance of the remaining system, remaining portion of the flight in the NAT HLA, etc.); - b) prepare a proposal to ATC with respect to the prevailing circumstances (e.g. request clearance above or below the NAT HLA, turn-back, obtain clearance to fly along one of the special routes, etc.); - c) advise and consult with ATC as to the most suitable action; - d) obtain appropriate re-clearance prior to any deviation from the last acknowledged oceanic clearance. - 12.2.7 When the flight continues in accordance with its current flight plan or as amended by ATC original clearance (especially if the distance ahead within the NAT HLA is significant), the flight crew should begin a careful monitoring programme: - a) to take special care in the operation of the remaining system bearing in mind that routine methods of error checking are no longer available; - b) to check the main and standby compass systems frequently against the information which is still available; - to check the performance record of the remaining equipment and if doubt arises regarding its performance and/or reliability, the following procedures should be considered: - > attempting visual sighting of other aircraft or their contrails, which may provide a track indication; - > calling the appropriate OACC for information on other aircraft adjacent to the aircraft's estimated position and/or calling on VHF to establish contact with such aircraft (preferably same track/level) to obtain from them information which could be useful. (e.g. drift, groundspeed, wind details).